 Occasional Trading Permit Application

-The Occasional Trading Act, 1979 provides for the control and regulation of occasional trading by the obligation on persons undertaking such trading to hold a permit.
-"Occasional trading" means selling goods by retail at a premises or place (not being a public place) of which the person so selling has been in occupation for a continuous period of less than three months ending on the date of such selling.
+The Occasional Trading Act 1979 requires people who want to undertake occasional trading to get a permit.
+'Occasional trading' means selling goods at a place (not a public place) where the seller has been in occupation for less than three continuous months before the sale.

 Competition and Consumer Policy Section,

-Department of Business, Enterprise and Innovation,
+Department of Enterprise, Trade and Employment,

 Earlsfort Centre,